rscherrer/readpars/doc/EXAMPLE.md

 ## Minimal example

-Here we go over our minimal example setup used to showcase the workings of the library.
+The main source file `main.cpp` implements an example program showcasing the workings of the library.

 ### Installation